 If you read this blog— and you should— then you already know that “beer is for pigs,” just like Steve Allen said.
-So be sentient and pick up a few inexpensive and excellent bottles of Rodney Strong Sanoma County Chardonnay and get it chilled.
-Drink that first glass during the first quarter, it’ll help relax you if your team is behind early.
+So be sentient and pick up a few inexpensive and excellent bottles of Rodney Strong Sonoma County Chardonnay and get it chilled.
+Drink that first glass during the first quarter; it’ll help relax you if your team didn’t show up.

 Realize that you’ll be hungry before the second quarter; get some real chips, or make some yourself; Ima just assume you know how.
 And use them to scoop this delicious fresh stuff up and in:

 - 2 large ripe tomatoes, or 4 plum tomatoes

 - 1 big jalapeno

 - 1 big serrano

 - 1/2 cup chopped fresh cilantro

 - 1/2 teaspoon kosher salt, or to taste

 - (Don’t fuck it up by adding cucumber either— this is for the Super Bowl.)